-So we use CBSL i.e Closing Basis Stop Loss.
+So we use CBSL i.e Closing Basis Stop-Loss.

-Instead of closing immediately when the stop loss level is hit; we wait for the day to end and if we speculate the day is getting closed below that level in the later half of market, we close the trade.
-Like NSE closes in 15:30, so we can check at 15:28 if the trade is still below (or, above in case of sell order) the stop loss and close it accordingly.
+Instead of closing immediately when the stop loss level is hit; we wait for the day to end and if we speculate the day is getting closed below that level in the latter half of market, we close the trade.
+Like NSE closes in 15:30, so we can check at 15:28 if the trade is still below (or, above in case of a sell order) the stop loss and close it accordingly.

-If we have moved the stop loss to the low or high of a Doji or to a higher high in uptrend or to a lower low in downtrend, it is always closing basis trailing stop loss!
+If we have moved the stop loss to the low or high of a Doji or to a higher high in an uptrend or to a lower low in a downtrend, it is always closing basis trailing stop loss!

 - Trailing Stop Loss Preference

-- For a long trade in an uptrend, latest higher low is more significant stop loss than any other higher highs made in the past in that trend.
+- For a long trade in an uptrend, the latest higher low is more significant stop loss than any other higher highs made in the past in that trend.

-- For a short trade in a downtrend, latest lower high is more significant stop loss than any other lower lows made in the past in that trend.
+- For a short trade in a downtrend, the latest lower high is more significant stop loss than any other lower lows made in the past in that trend.

 Step 4: Avoid Catalyst Based Price Action